multani/gcp-changelog/content/cloud-run/index.md

 ### Feature

 Support for [Python 3.14 runtime](https://docs.cloud.google.com/run/docs/runtime-support#python) is in [Preview](https://cloud.google.com/products?e=48754805#product-launch-stages).
-Starting from Python version 3.14 and later, the Python buildpack uses the UV package manager as the default installer for the dependencies you specify in your `requirements.txt` file.
+Starting from Python version 3.14 and later, the Python buildpack uses the uv package manager as the default installer for the dependencies you specify in your `requirements.txt` file.
 You can also use pip as the default installer for these versions by setting the `GOOGLE_PYTHON_PACKAGE_MANAGER` environment variable to `pip`.
 For more information, see [Specify dependencies in Python](https://docs.cloud.google.com/run/docs/runtimes/python-dependencies.md#dependencies).

 ---